City Court - William J. Longer, Judge

 The Hobart City Court is not a court of record, and it does not have small claims jurisdiction.
 Cases heard are subject to the formal rules of evidence and procedure.

 Hobart City Court has been in existence since 1960.
 The first judge of the city court, Anthony J. Cefali, served for a total of 28 years.
 Local Attorney Ervin Carstensen served four years as city judge in the 1960s.
-The current judge, William J. Longer, has served as judge of the Hobart City Court since 1992, and is currently in his seventh term.
+The current judge, William J. Longer, has served as judge of the Hobart City Court since 1992, and is currently in his eighth term.

 - The Indiana Supreme Court has issued an Order in response to the Petition of the Courts of Lake County for Administrative Rule 17 Emergency Relief.